 If the person with developmental disabilities is not able to make medical decisions, but is able to designate a health care agent and complete a health care proxy then the medical team can use Checklist 2.
 Special requirements apply for completion of the health care proxy and for capacity determination on Checklist 2 (if the lack of capacity is due to the developmental disability).

 Lastly, if the person’s developmental disabilities are so significant that they cannot make medical decisions or designate a health care agent then there is a special checklist designed by the NYS Office for People with Developmental Disabilities (OPWDD).
 This checklist ensures compliance with the §SCPA 1750-b law and regulations that affect withholding/withdrawing life-sustaining treatment for these individuals.
 For patients in this situation, completion of this checklist is mandatory before any orders can be written to withhold or withdraw life-sustaining treatment or before the MOLST can be signed.
+MOLST may only be signed by a physician, not a nurse practitioner or physician assistant.
 A copy of the completed checklist must always be attached to the completed MOLST form.

 This page focuses on the §SCPA 1750-b process and the OPWDD Checklist.
 This Checklist should be used for both adult and pediatric patients.

 When using the OPWDD Checklist, special capacity determination requirements apply.
 The attending physician must do the original capacity determination as usual.
-If the attending physician determines that the lack of capacity is due to the developmental disability then the concurring determination for capacity must be completed by a physician or clinical psychologist with special training in treating patients with developmental disabilities who meets at least one of the following criteria:
+If the attending physician determines that the lack of capacity is due to the developmental disability, then the concurring determination for capacity must be completed.
+Either the attending physician, concurring physician or licensed psychologist must meet at least one of the following criteria:

 The §SCPA 1750-b surrogate list used for individuals with developmental disabilities who do not have a health care proxy is different than the surrogate list enumerated in Family Health Care Decisions Act.
 The 1750-b surrogate list also requires “active involvement” from any surrogate who is selected.
 If the surrogate listed is not “actively involved” in the patient’s life then the law prompts the physician to use the next surrogate on the list who is actively involved.
 This list is in order of priority.